almazgimaev/sly-blog-multi-image-annotation-/README.md

 ![](models.png)

-You can also train your own model and use it in the Smart Tool.
+You can also train your model and use it in the Smart Tool.
 Explore blog posts dedicated to this topic:

 - [How to Train Smart Tool for Precise Cracks Segmentation in Industrial Inspection](https://supervisely.com/blog/industrial-inspection-cracks-segmentation/)
 - [Automate manual labeling with custom interactive segmentation model for agricultural images](https://supervisely.com/blog/custom-smarttool-wheat/)